daniel-e/rust-captcha/README.md

 [![Build Status](https://travis-ci.org/daniel-e/rust-captcha.svg?branch=master)](https://travis-ci.org/daniel-e/rust-captcha)

-# RESTful CAPTCHA Service
+# Rust CAPTCHA Service

-A RESTful CAPTCHA service written in Rust.
+Here you find a CAPTCHA service written in Rust.
 The service generates CAPTCHAs which can be embedded into web pages to protect them from being accessed by bots.
-The difficulty of the CAPTCHAs, the expiration time and the maximum number of attempts to solve a CAPTCHA can be easily configured for each created CAPTCHA separately.
+The difficulty of the CAPTCHAs, the expiration time and the maximum number of attempts to solve a CAPTCHA can be easily configured for each created CAPTCHA.

 The CAPTCHAs look similar to the following ones:

 ![captcha](doc/captcha3.png) &nbsp; ![captcha](doc/captcha2.png) &nbsp; ![captcha](doc/captcha_mila_medium.png)

-## Libssl issues

-**Currently, the CAPTCHA service depends on the Rustful library.
-Unfortunately, this library does not receive updates anymore.
-As Rustful depends on an old libssl library, you might run into problems when compiling the CAPTCHA service.
-I plan to replace the Rustful library by the Rocket framework.
-I will do this as soon as Rocket 0.5 has been released.
-This will also fix the libssl issue.**

-**As long as the CAPTCHA service depends on Rustful, I recommend to run the CAPTCHA service in the docker container.
-The docker container uses Ubuntu 18.04 with the correct ssl library.**
+**The CAPTCHA service uses Rocket in version 0.4.5 which is a web framework to create fast and secure web applications.
+As Rocket requires Rust nightly, you also need Rust nightly to compile the CAPTCHA service.**

 ## Running